TritonDataCenter/java-manta/USAGE.md

 - `manta.metric_reporter.mode` select the method by which metrics are exported.
 Unset by default.
 Options include:
     - `DISABLED`: explicitly disables monitoring.
     - `JMX`: registers MBeans in [JMX](https://en.wikipedia.org/wiki/Java_Management_Extensions).
-MBeans are created for the following at present:
+MBeans are created for the following at present in addition to each metric listed below:
         - `ConfigContextMBean` displays the `ConfigContext` settings used to build the client.
-        - `PoolStatsMBean` displays statistics about the client's connection pool.
-        - Additional metrics tracked:
-            - `retries`: A [meter](http://metrics.dropwizard.io/4.0.0/manual/core.html#meters) measuring the rate and count of retries the client has attempted, in addition to 1-, 5-, and 15-minute moving averages.
     - `SLF4J`: reporters metrics through the generic logging interface provided by [SLF4J](http://www.slf4j.org/).
     This setting requires users to also supply a reporting output interval.
 - `manta.metric_reporter.output_interval` specify the amount of time in seconds between reporting metrics for